10 Best Herbal Tinctures For Painful Swallowing

 glycyrrhiza glabra tincture

-Glycyrrhiza glabra, commonly known as licorice root, has been traditionally used in herbal medicine for its soothing properties, particularly in addressing painful swallowing.
+Glycyrrhiza glabra, commonly known as licorice root, has been traditionally used in herbal medicine for its soothing properties, particularly in alleviating symptoms of painful swallowing.

 2. Zingiber officinale